bennypowers/bennypowers.dev/posts/import-map-cdn.md

 Entrypoints and transitive dependencies
 : No one cares about `tslib` 🎻.
 CDN users wouldn't need to extend `LitElement` (at least, not from our files).
-We wanted to provide a limited set of entrypoints per package, and hide the implementation details in a "vendor bundle" or similar solution.
+We wanted to provide a limited set of entry points per package, and hide the implementation details in a "vendor bundle" or similar solution.

 <abbr title="ecmascript modules">esm</abbr>-first
 : The advantages to javascript modules are many: they are automatically